spacemeshos/QA-smapp/cases/Smesher/WalletNode.md

 [18](#test-case-id-walletnodecreation-18) - Validate that the application handles a disconnection from the network during the setup process

-[19](#test-case-id-walletnodecreation-19) - Validate error handling when trying to create a wallet with an already existing name
+[19](#test-case-id-walletnodecreation-19) - Validate trying to create a wallet with an already existing name

 [20](#test-case-id-walletnodecreation-20) - Validate wallet creation while the application is undergoing a software update